 Our religious literacy training program allows business leaders to see how creating faith-friendly and accommodating workplaces is good for business at all levels.
 The training model is built on three pillars: Knowledge, Skills, and Action.

 The Knowledge pillar allows training participants across an organization to understand the basics of the law regarding religious freedom at work and the business case for creating religiously accommodating workplaces.

 The Skills pillar introduces skills and best practices on how to build religious literacy and create religiously accommodating workplaces.
-As outlined below, we have developed numerous video case studies to help professionals practice these skills and written case studies to help professionals see how other companies have succeeded in this area.
+In addition to the examples below, we have developed numerous video case studies to help professionals practice these skills and written case studies to help professionals see how other companies have succeeded in this area.

 The Action pillar takes the lessons learned from the Knowledge and Skills pillars and applies them to the specific context of the given business.
 Participants are able to build strategies on how they will implement lessons learned using the resources provided in the training.

-This training model, combined with the teaching resources we’ve developed below, has proven to be a very successful model for corporate training.
+This training model, combined with the teaching resources we’ve developed, has proven to be a very successful model for corporate training.

-2) Resource Example 1 – Video Case Study: We have developed an engaging series of video teaching prompts, such as the one below.
-Each video case study depicts real-life scenarios in a workplace.
-Each scenario comes with individual and group work to assist participants in analyzing the situation and applying appropriate religious diversity, equity, and inclusion accommodation principles.
+2) Resource Example 1 – Video Case Study: We have developed an engaging series of video teaching prompts, such as the example below.
+Each video case study depicts real-life scenarios in a workplace and comes with individual and group work to assist participants in analyzing the situation and applying appropriate religious diversity, equity, and inclusion accommodation principles.

 Resource Example 2 – Written Case Study: Each written case study tells a unique story of how a given company has brought faith and belief accommodation into the workplace.
 As every company is different in their structure, employee demographic, and mission, each case study highlights unique challenges and lessons learned.
 For instance, the Texas Instruments Case Study highlights how the company overcame concerns among employees that creating a faith-based employee resource group would negatively impact LGBTQ workers at the company.